How to polish a car with no clear coat the easy way! First you need to know ...read more... The polishing compound should only be ... read more ...

 Then you get a coarse polishing compound from an auto paint dealer.
 This is used to remove deep scratches or down to 1500 grid sanding paper scratches.
 This is also not advised as you will most likely polish straight through your paint if you are not a trained professional.

-Next you will find a fine abrasive polishing compound or also known as finishing polish also from an auto paint dealer.
-The abrasives is very fine but can still be felt between your fingers.
+Next, you will find a fine abrasive polishing compound also known as "finishing polish" from an auto paint dealer.
+The abrasives are very fine but can still be felt between your fingers.
 This is what you are looking for.

-Next you have wax.
+Next, you have wax.
 This is sold at auto parts stores and most gas stations.
-Can be found in a liquid spray or a paste form.
+It can be found in a liquid spray or a paste form.

 You will also need some masking tape to tape off any beadings.
-The polisher will burn into the beadings so make sure not to skip this step.
+The polisher will burn into the beadings, so cover it with 2 layers.

 You need to do this in the shade or preferably under a roof away from the sun but with good lighting.

 You can polish your car using the finishing polish compound.
-For the best results you will need a rotary polisher or a dual action polisher in the shape of a grinder.
-Not the polisher you buy from auto parts shops with two handles on the sides.
+For the best results, you will need a rotary polisher or a dual-action polisher in the shape of a grinder.
+The polishers you buy from auto parts shops with two handles on the sides are worthless.

 Don't move too fast, but don't come to a standstill.
 An average speed of about 5cm per second and your polisher speed almost at the lowest will be good enough if you are not a professional polisher.